asteroid-lang/asteroid/Asteroid User Guide.md

 let b = a @1. -- access element 1
 println b.
 ```
-The result of executing this program would be that the value `2` is printed to the screen.
+The result of executing this program would be that the value `2` is printed to the screen (list indexes start at `0`).
 On the other hand the program,
 ```
 let a = [1,2,3].
 let b = a @[1]. -- access element 1 and return it in a list